kellyvaughn/kvlly/src/content/pages/course.md

 &nbsp;

-<a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn'>Sign up for the next cohort</a>
+<a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn/engineering-management'>Sign up for the next cohort</a>

 ---

-> I recently completed Kelly’s course on ‘Building Influence for Engineers and EMs’, and I’m thoroughly impressed.
+> I recently completed Kelly’s course, and I’m thoroughly impressed.
 Days after finishing, I find myself still unpacking the wealth of knowledge and insights provided.
 Kelly expertly laid out the essential foundations for participating in and constructing high-performance software engineering teams.

-What set this course apart was its interactive nature, making it far more engaging and enjoyable than any other online course I’ve experienced.
-Highly recommended for those looking to elevate their team’s performance and their personal impact within the tech space.
+> What set this course apart was its interactive nature, making it far more engaging and enjoyable than any other online course I’ve experienced.

+> Highly recommended for those looking to elevate their team’s performance and their personal impact within the tech space.

 ---

 ## For the duration of your cohort you'll receive:

-- Over 4 hours of engaging live sessions easy to attend even during a busy work week
+- 4.5 hours of engaging live virtual sessions spread over 3 days (1.5 hours per day), easy to attend even during a busy work week.
+Sessions are held on Zoom from 12:00 - 1:30 PM ET

 - Hands-on learning by walking through case studies and real life examples with your cohort

 - Templates you can immediately start using on the job

-- Plus an in-depth live Q&A session to get immediate answers to your on-the-job questions
+- In-depth live Q&A session to get immediate answers to your on-the-job questions

+- Recordings and slides of all sessions for future reference and review

 &nbsp;

-<a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn'>Sign up for the next cohort</a>
+<a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn/engineering-management'>Sign up for the next cohort</a>

 ---